What is SSL Stripping and How to Stop SSL Stripping Attack?

 Overview of SSL Stripping and How to Stop Stripping Attack

 In today’s digital age, security is of the utmost importance when it comes to online transactions and communication.
-SSL (Secure Socket Layer) establishes a secure connection between a web server and a web browser.
-However, even with the use of SSL, there is still a potential threat known as SSL stripping.
+SSL (Secure Socket Layer) establishes a secure connection between web servers and browsers.
+However, SSL stripping still poses a potential threat even with the use of SSL.
 It has proven to be dangerous to cybersecurity as it allows attackers to intercept and modify SSL/TLS encrypted traffic.

-Here is a SSL stripping explained in easy terms.
+Here is an SSL stripping explained in easy terms.

 What is SSL Stripping?